 The power of peer reviews cannot be underestimated, as you can see from the growing followers of Influencers in social media programs.
 If you haven’t been tapping into the potential of Influencer marketing in 2020 to leverage this power, you should be doing it right now.
 Influencer marketing is a strong multi-billion industry and is one of the most popular social media marketing tactics.

-This year, we saw many evolutions, updates, and changes in the social media industry.
-From Instagram launching the Checkout Feature to hiding Likes on your posts, many new things happened on social media in 2019.
-In the process, the Influencer marketing industry also underwent changes in 2019.
-As a result, the role of Influencers in 2019 evolved in many different ways.
+Last year, we saw many evolutions, updates, and changes in the social media industry.
+From Instagram launching the Checkout Feature to hiding Likes on your posts, many new things happened on social media.
+In the process, the Influencer marketing industry also underwent changes in 2020.
+As a result, the role of Influencers in 2020 evolved in many different ways.

-In all of this, many changes have been brought about in how brands are approaching Influencers, which categories of Influencers they are approaching and other questions relating to the role of Influencers in 2020.
+In all of this, many changes have been brought about in how brands are approaching Influencers, which categories of Influencers they are approaching and other questions relating to the role of Influencers.

-Let’s look at the different ways in which the role of Influencers has changed Influencer marketing in 2020 and how brands are leveraging it.
+Let’s look at the different ways in which the role of Influencers has changed Influencer marketing and how brands are leveraging it.

 1. Focus On Content Quality

 Influencers have a major role to play when it comes to content creation for brand campaigns.
 Influencers are synonymous with creators and one of the reasons why they have huge follower bases is because of their great quality content.

 As such, you need to understand that brands are now seeing Influencers, beyond their number of followers.
 A true measure on the basis of which you can compare Influencers is their level of engagement.
 The engagement levels that an Influencer generates from their content informs you as to how well the audience is interacting with it.
 The better the engagement, the more influence a creator has on their target audience.